MuhammadAhmad34/Password-Generator-Django/README.md

 # Password-Generator-Django
-Tis Django Project is Use for Generating Passwords
+This Django Project is Use for Generating Passwords